 Mail receipts will be built using the same templating tool used by Virtuous Letters on Demand for creating letters and postcards.
 Use the tools in the toolbar near the top of the screen to insert and format your content as needed.
 You'll see several options for customizing the font, colors, and styling, much of which can be accessed from the Format menu in the toolbar.

 To add an image, for example, your logo, to your receipt, click on the image button in the toolbar.

 This will bring up a dialog box for adding an image.

 You can choose to add your image by entering the URL for it in the Source field.
 This means that your image must be available online.
 If you are using your logo, you should be able to find the URL for it from your website's source code.
 Make sure you are using a valid url that is hosted on your site (not a Google Image or Dropbox file, for example).
 Your URL should look something like this:

 Use the Width and Height fields to re-size your image as needed to fit your receipt.
-Make sure the lock symbol shows as a closed lock so your image re-sized proportionally.
+Make sure the lock symbol shows as a closed lock so your image will be re-sized proportionally.

 Once you have added your image, set the styling, and confirmed the size, click on "Save" to save your image and continue editing your receipt.